MuhammadAnas14/Sir-Syed-IOT-Class-Tasks/README.md

 Make a custom data type named Marks using struct with following subject marks fields:

-English,
+English

-Science,
+Science

-Math,
+Math

 Pakistan_Studies,

-Urdu,
+Urdu

 Assign all five fields the appropriate data type in struct definition.

 Create two implementation block:

- Total Marks,
+ Total Marks

  Percentage

 Create an instance of the Student_marks and print the total marks and percentage of the Student.